ecarlos09/elwin-faisal-api-docs/README.md

 Please continue reading for more information on how to use our fabulous API!

+***

 ### Data storage

-First of all, data stored by this API will be formatted as a JSON object
+First of all, data stored by this API will be formatted as a JSON object in a non-relational database.

 ```
 const households = [